barryclark/jekyll-now/_posts/2015a10a30-tardigrades.md

 In the break room one day, Ophelia and I realized that water bears kind of look like living gummy bears.
 Water bears.
 Gummy bears.
 We needed make water bear gummy bears!

 Following some false starts with clay models, I decided to 3D print a plastic positive mold, and then use it to make a silicon candy mold.
-Using openSCAD, I made a series of a water bears in the style of a gummy bears, seated in a tray to contain the silicon.
+Using openSCAD, I made a series of a water bears in the style of a gummy bears, seated in a tray to contain the silicon goo.

 ![Thingiverse preview](/images/waterbearthing.png)
-<br>*[link](http://www.thingiverse.com/thing:1096026) to model on Thingiverse*
+<br>*[Link](http://www.thingiverse.com/thing:1096026) to model on Thingiverse*

-After the MakerBot printed a too small and right sized mold, I mixed up some food grade silicon, and left it to set in the molds overnight.
+After the MakerBot printed first a too small and then a correctly sized mold, I mixed up some food grade silicon, and left it to set in the molds overnight.

 ![molds](/images/candyinmolds.jpg)
 *One down, one to go*